Linux kernel: History

 When Torvalds released version 0.12 in January 1992, he adopted the GNU General Public License version 2 (GPLv2) over his previous self-drafted license, which had not permitted commercial redistribution.
 GPL took effect as of 1 February 1992.
-In contrast to Unix, all source files of Linux are freely available, including device drivers.
+In contrast to Unix, all Linux source files are freely available, including device drivers.

 The initial success of Linux was driven by programmers and testers across the world.
-With the support of the POSIX APIs, through the libC that, whether needed, acts as an entry point to the kernel address space, Linux could run software and applications that had been developed for Unix.
+Because Linux implemented Unix-like system call semantics and exposed the standard POSIX APIs through an implementation of the C standard library, Linux could run software and applications that had been originally developed for Unix.

 The Linux kernel supports various hardware architectures, providing a common platform for software, including proprietary software.

 On 19 January 1992, the first post to the new newsgroup alt.os.linux was submitted.
 On 31 March 1992, the newsgroup was renamed comp.os.linux.

 The fact that Linux is a monolithic kernel rather than a microkernel was the topic of a debate between Andrew S. Tanenbaum, the creator of MINIX, and Torvalds.
 The Tanenbaum–Torvalds debate started in 1992 on the Usenet group comp.os.minix as a general discussion about kernel architectures.

 Version 0.96 released in May 1992 was the first capable of running the X Window System.
 In March 1994, Linux 1.0.0 was released with 176,250 lines of code.
 As indicated by the version number, it was the first version considered suitable for a production environment.
 In June 1996, after release 1.3, Torvalds decided that Linux had evolved enough to warrant a new major number, and so labeled the next release as version 2.0.0.
 Significant features of 2.0 included symmetric multiprocessing (SMP), support for more processors types and support for selecting specific hardware targets and for enabling architecture-specific features and optimizations.
 The make *config family of commands of kbuild enable and configure options for building ad hoc kernel executables (vmlinux) and loadable modules.

 Version 2.2, released on 20 January 1999, improved locking granularity and SMP management, added m68k, PowerPC, Sparc64, Alpha, and other 64-bit platforms support.
 Furthermore, it added new file systems including Microsoft's NTFS read-only capability.
 In 1999, IBM published its patches to the Linux 2.2.13 code for the support of the S/390 architecture.

 Version 2.4.0, released on 4 January 2001, contained support for ISA Plug and Play, USB, and PC Cards.
 Linux 2.4 added support for the Pentium 4 and Itanium (the latter introduced the ia64 ISA that was jointly developed by Intel and Hewlett-Packard to supersede the older PA-RISC), and for the newer 64-bit MIPS processor.
 Development for 2.4.x changed a bit in that more features were made available throughout the series, including support for Bluetooth, Logical Volume Manager (LVM) version 1, RAID support, InterMezzo and ext3 file systems.